Duke Nukem (character): Appearances

 Duke Nukem was initially created in 1987 by chief programmer Todd Replogle of Apogee Software (now 3D Realms) as the protagonist for the video game he was designing titled Metal Future, which was set in the then-near future of "one decade later from now" in 1997.
 After hearing the character's name, producer and founder of Apogee, Scott Miller, suggested the game should have the same name, and he helped design the character.
 Artwork was produced by George Broussard, Allen H. Blum III, and Jim Norwood.
 Duke was not voiced, but spoke through on-screen text.

-In the sequel, Duke Nukem II, which was released two years later, the same mostly-silent incarnation of the character was used, although he was now an American hero.
+In the sequel, Duke Nukem II, which was released in 1993, the same mostly-silent incarnation of the character was used, although he was now an American hero.
 Duke Nukem II features an intro with one line, spoken by Joe Siegler ("I'm back"), and a death scream by character co-creator Todd Replogle.

-For Duke Nukem 3D, the character of Duke Nukem was dramatically redesigned by George Broussard and Allen Blum as the more familiar macho, wise-cracking character of today.
+For Duke Nukem 3D, the character of Duke Nukem was substantially redesigned by George Broussard and Allen Blum into a macho, wise-cracking character.
 Duke Nukem 3D was one of the most controversial games at the time due to its strong violence, cultural stereotypes, strong language, and sexual content.
 Duke Nukem 3D, as well as the dozen or so subsequent Duke Nukem games, feature Jon St. John as the voice of Duke Nukem.
 Duke Nukem 3D was the first game in which the character has a significant speaking role.

 In March 2018, it was announced that John Cena will star in a Duke Nukem movie for Paramount Pictures & Platinum Dunes.
 However, in January 2019, Duke Nukem voice actor Jon St. John stated that no movie was in development.
 In a press statement announcing Embracer Group's acquisition of Gearbox Software, however, production of the film was reconfirmed.